acmsigsoft/EmpiricalStandards/docs/GeneralStandard.md

 Reviewers should only be invited for papers with the following attributes.
 By assigning reviewers, the editor/chair/administrator is confirming that the manuscript meets these criteria:
--   meets venue's requirements (e.g. length, author-blinding, appropriate keywords)
+-   meets venue's requirements (e.g. length, author-masking, appropriate keywords)
 -   within the venue's scope
 -   meets the minimum level of language quality acceptable to the